mikecotrone/CalendarTimeChooser/README.md

   - This project came out of a need for a professional calendar and time chooser for scheduling

   - What are the Supported Time Formats for the time chooser picklist?
-        - 12 hour time support only
+        - 12 and 24 hour time support

   - Awesome Clock hand animation

+  - Single or Multi Day selection

 Whats New in 1.5?